-Producer George Duke, who played keys with Frank Zappa and contributed synths and sequencing to Michel Jackson’s Off the Wall, imbues Never Too Far with an expressive, electric element, from the bluesy keyboards in Come In to the bouncy Synclavier in Fumilayo, gently folded into the mix like cream.
+Producer George Duke, who played keys with Frank Zappa and contributed synths and sequencing to Michel Jackson’s Off The Wall, imbues Never Too Far with an expressive, electric element, from the bluesy keyboards in Come In to the bouncy Synclavier in Fumilayo, gently folded into the mix like cream.

-Meanwhile, on songs such as Fumilayo and Eyes on the Prize, fusions of call-and-response and funk, Duke showcases his talent for combining complex rhythmic textures as interlocked beats and hooks skip together with clarity and ease.
+Meanwhile, on songs such as Fumilayo and Eyes On The Prize, fusions of call-and-response and funk, Duke showcases his talent for combining complex rhythmic textures, as interlocked beats and hooks skip together with clarity and ease.

-With so many competing styles, it's the quality of the production and Reeves’s vocal that makes the whole record adhere.
+With so many competing styles, it's the quality of the production and Reeves’s vocal that make the whole record adhere.
 Her voice is incredibly present with a naturally open sound that's often pushed to the extremities of her range and, as a result, Never Too Far is full of expertly captured delicate moments of vulnerability.

 Aja by Steely Dan (1977)